 Excerpt: Breaking the Shackles

 As the haze further retreated, Laine expected to feel a whip on his back or the excruciating pull as his magic was forcibly drained from his body.
 His magic gave him life eternal, brought breath to his body, and made his heart pump.
-Without it, the other five of his clan had perished, gasping for air they could no longer breathe for hearts that could no longer beat.
+Without it, the other five of his clan had perished, gasping for air they could no longer breathe, for hearts that could no longer beat.
 The magi stole the magic that gave them life, and they died.

-Next, Laine’s surroundings came further into focus.
+Laine’s surroundings came further into focus.
 It felt like he was riding on something.
 His body was lifting up and down in the air as whatever his body was tied to bounded forward.
 His fingers were clenched in what felt like fur.

 There were wolves in the woods.
-Laine could hear them howling and hear the magi tugging him along the tangled forest path swearing about it.
-The wolves were truly beautiful creatures, Laine couldn’t help thinking, as they broke cover and appeared in the clearing.
+Laine could hear them howling and hear the magi tugging him along the tangled forest path, swearing about it.
+The wolves were truly beautiful creatures, Laine couldn’t help thinking as they broke cover and appeared in the clearing.
 There was one wolf with a white muzzle, as if he had dipped his nose in a bottle of milk and hadn’t yet licked himself clean.
 That wolf killed the magi who liked to giggle when he drew power from Laine.

-And then there was a beautiful chocolate brown wolf with the deepest, most wonderful brown eyes.
+And then there was a beautiful dark brown wolf with the deepest, most wonderful brown eyes.
 He appeared in front of Laine and dove directly at the magi holding Laine captive.
 Laine felt the connection snap when the magi was forced to use both hands to defend against the wolf.
-Laine fell to the ground when he was released from the magi’s clutches.
+He fell to the ground when he was released from the magi’s clutches.
 Claws slashed wickedly as the wolf backed the magi into a tree.
-Every time the magi opened his mouth to lay a coercion spell, the wolf would increase the fervor of his attacks until all the magi could do was pant for breath and bleed.
+Every time the magi opened his mouth to lay a coercion spell, the wolf would increase the fervor of his attacks, until all the magi could do was pant for breath and bleed.
 It wasn’t long before the beautiful wolf ripped the magi’s throat out.
 Laine got a glimpse of the long black hair with the two white stripes growing from the temples before a spray of blood disfigured the leader of the magi’s face forever.

 Laine drifted.
 Hours, days, he couldn’t keep track of time.
 He didn’t want to keep track of time.